dlg1206/discord-quote-bot/readme.md

 1. Follow this [guide](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token) to learn
     how create a new Discord Bot and add it to your server.
 > With the new Discord v2 changes, make sure all `Privileged Gateway Intents` are enabled
-2. Copy the new token of the Discord Bot and paste it [Commands.py](src/QuoteBot/Commands.py) file as the `TOKEN` global.
+2. Copy the new token of the Discord Bot.
-3. Run `py main.py` in roo directory to start the bot.
+3. Run `py main.py <token>` in `src` directory to start the bot.

-To use the example quotes file, run `py main.py DemoQuotes`
+To use the example quotes file, run `py main.py <token> ../DemoQuotes/quotes.json`

 ## Commands
 Quotebot has 7 total commands with the command prefix `!`